danleavitt0/codecamp-examples/objects/examples/user/README.md

 ## Create the object

-Create an object called userInfo that has information about the user.
-The user object should have at least 3 fields:
+Create an object called userInfo that has information about multiple users.
+Each user should have a key that is their name with a value that is an object with 3 fields:

 	- name
 	- username